-• Final exam (40%): the final exam will be multiple choice.
+- Final exam (40%): the final exam will be multiple choice.
 It will not require the use of Excel, or of a computer.
-A practice final will be provided on Canvas.

-• Homeworks (35%): Each homework will be based on a real-world application of the techniques in this class, and will require you to use the tools we will be learning in the class.
+A practice final will be provided on Canvas. - Homeworks (35%): there will be seven homeworks.
+Each homework will be based on a real-world application of the techniques in this class, and will require you to use the tools we will b learning in the class.